Building the Business Case for Investment in Marketing Automation

 - For marketers' with lead generation quotas, it might be the ability to customise and co-ordinate cross-channel marketing campaigns.

 - For the marketer focused on sales enablement, it could be the ability to use automated programmes such as lead nurturing and lead scoring.

 - For the sales team, it might be more and better-qualified leads, nuanced intelligence about a lead’s needs, a shorter sales cycle, or a real-time list of hot prospects.

-Before you seek executive support it’s important to know your goals:
+Before you seek business investment in marketing automation it’s important to outline your goals:

 - Know which business goals are worth pursuing and also attainable with marketing automation.

 - Know the company objectives marketing automation can support.